serkan-aicb/ET3X/IMPLEMENTATION_SUMMARY.md

 1. Check that the latest SQL script has been applied to your database
 2. Verify that all required columns exist in the task_assignments table
 3. Ensure the pgcrypto extension is enabled in your database

+If tasks with assigned usernames still appear in the Browse Tasks page:
+1. Ensure the student task browsing query has been updated to exclude non-requestable tasks
+2. Verify that the `is_requestable` column is properly set to `false` for tasks with username assignments